 - Orchids.
 Known for their beauty and delicate nature, orchids have often been symbolic of fertility and innocence.

 - Peach blossoms.
-A sacred plant in China, these flowers are incredibly popular during the Chinese New Year and represent personal growth and prosperity.
+A sacred plant in China, these flowers are extremely popular during the Chinese New Year and represent personal growth and prosperity.
 They are often exchanged between young men and women looking for love.

 - Plum blossoms.
 These vibrant pink flowers symbolize perseverance and reliability – traits the Chinese believe are necessary for a successful New Year.